Azure-Samples/rag-as-a-service-with-vision/docs/vision-rag-architecture.md

 This endpoint accepts the following parameters to enrich images:

-- `images` (up to 10): A list of image files to be processed by CHATGPT4 Vision.
+- `images` (up to 10): A list of image files to be processed by GPT-4o.
 Classifier only considers the first image as it will be used only during ingestion.
-- `features`: it will be a set of features including gpt4v, classifier and caching.
+- `features`: it will be a set of features including GPT-4o, classifier and caching.
   - `cache`
     - `enabled`: A boolean flag indicating whether caching should be enabled.
     - `key_format`: a string to format the generated keys using the hash of the images and feature collection.
 For example, key_format can be set to `'{hash}'`.